 Marcus Blankenshipis an author, trainer, and consultant who helps companies improve their software delivery teams and processes.
 Fifteen years ago, he made the leap from a senior programmer/architect designing product configuration expert systems to leading teams and departments, and he has done so at global enterprises and his own software consultancy.
 Marcus has worked extensively as a consultant and trainer with manufacturing, digital agencies, and SaaS companies.
 Marcus is also the author of 7 Habits That Ruin Your Technical Team.

 Get the Platinum pass or the Training pass to add this course to your package.
-Best Price ends March 30.
+Early Price ends May 11.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org